An Official Affiliate of The United States Chess Federation

 The Quick Study & The Ricochet

-Our upcoming Ricochet tournaments will be May 27, June 10, and July 15, 2014.
-Five rounds of G/8 3sec.
+Our upcoming Ricochet tournaments will be September 16, October 7, November 18, and December 9 2014.
+Five rounds of G/8 3sec delay.
 Entry fee is just $2.00 for adults, $1.00 for 18 or under.
 Congratulations to our current Champion Josh Lawson!
 This tournament is a lot of fun if you enjoy a quick pace and exciting finishes!
 Round one is a 7pm; arrive by 6:45pm or call in advance to be paired.

 The Quick Study Chess Tournament series is also currently underway in Asheboro.
 We enjoy looking forward to a rated game each week--something serious and USCF-rated.
 Score keeping is encouraged, but optional.
 We play one round per week G/24 5sec.
 Pairings will be based loosely on Swiss System rules, but with TD discretion for modifications to enhance everyone's playing experience.
 Entry is FREE; $1.00 donations are accepted to help cover our rating expenses.
 That's $1.00 per tournament, not per round--a completely voluntary system.
 Action usually starts around 7:30pm, please call or email in advance since we sometimes start early.